 From Scotland to India

-Then in January I went to India to visit some friends who have an artist’s ashram in South India.
+I also regularly travel to India to visit some friends who have an artist’s ashram in South India.
 I have been there many times before but what a contrast to Scotland!
-It was early spring there and the lilac jacaranda trees were just coming into flower.
-But I was much more interested in the mythology and festivals than nature.
+In early spring the lilac jacaranda trees are just coming into flower.
+But I am much more interested in the mythology and festivals than nature.
 The image of Makara, a kind of dragon with a lotus coming out of his mouth; or the festival belonging to him where for one day the light falls onto the sacred stone in the temple through the horns of Nandi, the sacred bull.
 In India everything is full of life as you can see from the Syrian cross which includes the rainbow, the four sacred rivers of paradise and the flowering and budding cross itself.